scraperwiki/eot-docs/_posts/2002-11-01-worked_examples.md

     return "*"
 ```

-This selects all tabs from the spreadsheet, so we will be extracting
+This selects *all* of the spreadsheet tabs: we will extract
 data from both the `seasonally adjusted` and the `not seasonally
 adjusted` tabs.

-In this case, the layouts of the tabs is similar enough that we can use
+For this spreadsheet, the tab layouts are similar enough that we can use
-this recipe for all the tabs.
+the same recipe code for all the tabs.

 ### `per_tab`